2019 24 Hours of Le Mans: Morning to early afternoon

 In the early morning, some LMGTE cars took the opportunity to change brake discs to ensure that they completed the race.
 Michael Wainwright crashed the No. 86 Gulf Porsche against a wall at Indianapolis corner and Sergio Pianezzola's No. 60 Kessel Racing Ferrari got beached in a gravel trap in the Porsche Curves at the same time.
 Both incidents promoted the activation of a full course yellow flag procedure.
 Recovery by track marshals allowed both cars to return to the race.
 Kobayashi and later López extended the lead over their teammates Alonso and then Buemi to 1 minute and 20 seconds.
 Calado's LMGTE Pro leading No. 51 car made a scheduled pit stop and ceded the class lead to Lietz's No. 91 Porsche as Serra relieved him.
-Not long after, Maldonado lost control of DragonSpeed's No. 31 car leaving Tetre Rouge corner and hit a barrier frontward.
+Not long after, Maldonado lost control of DragonSpeed's No. 31 car leaving Tetre Rouge corner and hit the tyre barrier frontward.
 Maldonado was unhurt but the damage to the car necessitated its retirement.
 The safety cars were deployed for more than half an hour.
 Serra was able to retake the lead of LMGTE Pro with a one-minute lead because the three cars ahead of him made pit stops and were required to stop at the exit of the pit lane.